-- Minimum of 60 CSU-transferable semester 1. units - 2 Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
+- 1. Minimum of 60 CSU-transferable semester units. - 2.
+Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some majors may require a higher GPA.
-Please consult with a counselor for more information. - Minimum of 18 semester units in the major З. as detailed below. - Certified completion of the California 4.
-State University General Education Breadth pattern (CSU GE Breadth) OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
-Note: If following IGETC GE pattern, IGETC-CSU pattern must be followed for admission to a CSU.
+Please consult with a counselor for more information.

+- 3. Minimum of 18 semester units in the major as detailed below. - Certified completion of the California State University General Education Breadth pattern (CSU GE Breadth) OR the Intersegmental General Education Transfer Curriculum (IGETC) pattern; see Degree Requirements and Transfer Information section for more information.
+Note: If following IGETC GE pattern, IGETC-CSU pattern must be followed for admission to a